visit-dav/visit/src/doc/using_visit/MakingItPretty/Color_tables.rst

 Prior to VisIt_ 3.4, editing tags in the GUI was not supported.
 To edit a color table's tags, users must directly edit the color table's ``.ct`` file.
-If there are tags defined for that color table, they will appear in a field called ``tags``.
+If there are tags defined for that color table, they will appear in a field (usually near the end of the file) called ``tags``.
 Tags can be added to the list as desired.
 VisIt_ generates its tag list from the color table files it reads, so creating a new tag is as easy as writing the name of the tag in a color table file in the tags field.